-On June 5, we hosted the latest Speaker Series event, News, Media and Politics: What is the New Normal?
-The conversation focused on the intersections of justice, news and politics and the implications for policymakers and citizens, bringing together national, state and local leaders to discuss the new realities, responsibilities and understandings of media and truth.
+This Speaker Series event focused on the intersections of justice, news and politics and the implications for policymakers and citizens, bringing together national, state and local leaders to discuss the new realities, responsibilities and understandings of media and truth.

 Panelists representing print, radio, TV, social media and academic perspectives discussed the role of media in informing residents and as a check on those in power, the power and responsibility of news sources to shape politics, and the role of trust in the public’s understanding of news and what constitutes news, media or the truth.